 As discussed previously on this site, Powerless is about a bunch of guys working for a branch of Wayne Enterprises called Wayne Security and thrust into comedic situations while finding solutions to problems involving the superhero community.
 Unfortunately, despite its cast, the show has consistently suffered a ratings drop per episode prompting NBC to sharpen the axe.
 NBC took its time officially canceling the show after pulling it out after its last airing on April 20.
 Three more episodes have yet to air or may be kept from airing by villainous suits.

 It’s sad for Powerless and Timeless.
 The suffix ‘less’ must be bad juju.
 At least we have Agents of SHIELD back.

 Good news.
-NBC took back its earlier decision to cancel Timeless.
+NBC took back its earlier decision to cancel Timeless and our sources turned out to be right on the money with that scoop..
 Co-creator Eric Kripke tweeted that the Timeless team went back in time and changed the timeline to favor the show, but the reversal is most likely due to the intense clamor from the show’s fans against the cancellation.
 Timeless is at the top of list of shows to be saved in USA Today’s poll, Save Our Shows.
 Thankfully, the show’s fans won’t need to read fan fiction on how the show should end after the cliffhangers of the season finale.
 Timeless is expected to resume next year perhaps after filming some of the ten ordered episodes.
 It seems now that we have another show to follow.